 Should you walk a dog with arthritis?

 Many dog owners get this doubt regarding exercising their arthritic dog.
 They worry if exercises like walking can affect their dog’s condition in a negative way.
-Actually yes, when you exercise a dog with arthritis in a wrong way, it can make the condition too worse.
+Actually yes, when you exercise a dog with arthritis in the wrong way, it can make the condition too worse.

 Then what about walking.
 Walking is one of the best low impact exercises for your dog.
 But walking doesn’t mean a continuous 5-mile walk.
 The amount of walking should depend upon the health condition of your dog.
 Whether your dog is able to do it or if it is suffering in pain.
 It is necessary to analyze the condition of your dog while taking him for a walk.